 BCTC Students may enroll in online classes offered by any of the 16 colleges that comprise the Kentucky Community and Technical College System. *IMPORTANT* In order to receive a BCTC credential, 25% of credits must come from BCTC classes.
 Taking classes with BCTC faculty provides other benefits as well: students gain access to instructors who also serve as academic advisors and help place students in internships.
 Books for BCTC online classes are available for purchase in the Cooper Campus BCTC bookstore.
 Finally, if there are problems with your class, the BCTC Distance Learning Office can work directly with a BCTC instructor.

-Locate online BCTC classes using the BCTC Class Schedule Search form.
+Locate online BCTC classes using the BCTC Class Schedule Search (new window) form.
 Set the "Format" field to "online".

 KCTCS Learn By Term